She's in Love with the Boy

-"She's in Love with the Boy" is the debut single by American country music artist Trisha Yearwood.
-It was written by Jon Ims and was released in March 1991, from her self-titled debut album.
+"She's in Love with the Boy" is a song by American country music artist Trisha Yearwood.
+It was written by Jon Ims and was released on March 13, 1991, as her debut single, as well as the first single from her self-titled debut album.
 The song reached number one on the Billboard U.S. Hot Country Singles & Tracks chart and was the first of five number ones on the country chart for Yearwood.

 Content

-The song is a ballad about a teenage couple named Katie and Tommy in a small town becoming betrothed.
+The song is an upbeat ballad about a teenage couple named Katie and Tommy in a small town becoming betrothed.
 Katie's father does not approve of their relationship, and after the couple returns home late after a date, he angrily confronts them.
 But Katie's mother comes to their defense, pointing out to Katie's father that they were no different from Katie and Tommy when they were teenagers and how her own father disapproved of the relationship, but she married him anyway and that Katie will do the same with Tommy.

+Personnel

+Credits are adapted from the liner notes of Trisha Yearwood.